 Andrew Conte serves as the founding director of Point Park University's Center for Media Innovation.
 He has worked 25 years in journalism, most recently as an investigative reporter at the Pittsburgh Tribune-Review.
-Andrew has authored the nonfiction books "The Color of Sundays" and "Breakaway," as well as a children's book, "All About Roberto Clemente."
+Andrew has authored the nonfiction books "Death of the Daily News," "The Color of Sundays" and "Breakaway," as well as a children's book, "All About Roberto Clemente."
 He also serves on the board of directors for the Press Club of Western Pennsylvania.

 Saving local news depends on restoring trust between the public and journalists.
 John Nagy, editor of The Pilot newspaper in Southern Pines, North Carolina, points out that too often people forget what that means in their community.